centrifuge/documentation/docs/tinlake/overview/pricing_rwa.md

 F | 5-20 | No financing approved | ("Risk cut-off")

 Based on this scorecard, Laces would be assigned a risk rating of C and Lender could offer Laces financing with an advance rate of 80% and an interest rate/fee of 7.00% against the invoice as collateral.
 The Asset Originator would advance $786 (80% advance less $14 interest at 7% interest) and collect $800 in 90 days from Laces.

-## Outlook
-Let’s take a step further and assume this invoice would be financed through Tinlake.
-The Asset Originator approached by Laces would be connected to a Tinlake pool.
-The financed invoice would be tokenized into an NFT and this NFT could be used as collateral to draw a loan from a DeFi lending protocol.

-The crucial question for DeFi is, ***How can these pricing parameters be brought on-chain for real-world assets to be priced and used as collateral?***